balajimurugesan2016/SpringLearning/Spring Framework.md

 ```

 ## Field based dependency injection

 Field-based DI is accomplished when the container invokes the dependency mentioned in the field level as shown

+In this example the  MainDiscount configuration class type is passed as an constructor argument to SummerDiscount constructor .
+The instantiation of the class is handled by the spring container using the @Autowired annotation as shown.
 ```
 package org.company.discounts
 @Configuration